arunsehgals/Semantic-Search-Engine/README.md

 Use a web browser or any HTTP client to send a GET request to /search endpoint with the query parameter (?query=YourQuery).

+Results:

+Results will be in Json format with the Relivant Text, Name of file and Matching score.
+Result shown will be top Three results according to the match score higher to Lower score.

 Example Usage: